 - Supply vents are ones that deliver conditioned (heated or cooled) air to living spaces.
 This air travels from your HVAC system through ductwork until it enters livable space through supply vents.
 You may feel air blowing out through the vent but only when the HVAC system's fans are moving air.

-- Air return vents are used by your HVAC system to suck air into a large duct that brings the air back to the system where it can be heated or cooled and redistributed.
+- Return vents are used by your HVAC system to suck air into a large duct that brings the air back to the system where it can be heated or cooled and redistributed.
 These vents are larger and typically found high up a wall in a hallway or in the ceiling.
 The air return vent is where you often need to replace air filters.

 - Other vents in your house include dryer vents (shown below right), bathroom vents and often a kitchen vent over your stove.